DinGo21/tolls_and_vehicles/README.md

 }
 ```

-* To add a new vehicle use, the __/vehicles__ endpoint and fill the next properties:
+* To add a new vehicle, use the __/vehicles__ endpoint and fill the next properties:

 ```
 {